Videos from American Foundation for Suicide Prevention

 It's Okay to Ask

-Yeates Conwell gives some advice on approaching a loved one with questions like, "are okay" or "are you having suicidal thoughts?"
+Yeates Conwell gives some advice on approaching a loved one with questions like, "are you okay?" or "are you having suicidal thoughts?"

 Are You Okay?